Pylons/pyramid/docs/designdefense.rst

 Chameleon and Mako templating system dependencies in the Pyramid core in 1.5 let us shed most of the remainder of them.

-Pyramid "Cheats" To Obtain Speed
+Pyramid "Cheats" to Obtain Speed
 --------------------------------

 Complaints have been lodged by other web framework authors at various times